 Super Metroid: Redesign (SMR for short) is a brilliant hack of one of my favorite games — Super Metroid.
 It features a huge, elaborated and well-thought new world map, lots of gameplay changes and so on.

-This was my ongoing project a while ago, which I decided to put it on hold due to three major reasons:
+This was my ongoing project a while ago, which I decided to put on hold due to three major reasons:

 - Super Metroid 14% TAS gained higher priority;